 EIDBI does not cover transportation and language interpreter services.
-As a Minnesota Health Care Program (MHCP) provider, it may be covered through access services.
+As an MHCP provider, it may be covered through access services.
 Refer to the MHCP Provider Manual’s Access Services section for more information.

 Some EIDBI services require service authorization (SA).
 The authorization requirement safeguards against inappropriate and unnecessary use of health care services under state and federal law.

 The SA allows qualified providers to bill and receive payment from MHCP after providing EIDBI services.
 However, having an approved SA does not guarantee MHCP payment.
 The provider must meet all other MHCP requirements to receive payment.